-The anthology series also provided a fertile vineyard from which to pluck cast members for Stargate and not just because both shows were shot in Vancouver, which always looks thoroughly miserable on The Outer Limits (we said it was gloomy).
-The list of Outer Limits alumni who would appear on Stargate is much too long to be fully encompassed here but salient appearances will be noted.
+The anthology series also provided a fertile vineyard from which to pluck cast members for Stargate – or to give Stargate cast members room to showcase their range – and not just because both shows were shot in Vancouver, which always looks thoroughly miserable on The Outer Limits (we said it was gloomy).
+The list of Outer Limits alumni who would appear on Stargate (and vice versa) is much too long to be fully encompassed here but salient appearances will be noted.
 The last shall be first … or is it the other way around?

 Beau Bridges (General Landry) in ‘Sandkings’

 Stargate SG-1’s final commanding officer would be The Outer Limits’ initial guest star, headlining the 1995 feature-length pilot, ‘Sandkings’ (S1, Ep1).
 Adapted from a novella by George R.R.
-Martin (A Song of Ice and Fire), ‘Sandkings’ depicts a scientist—portrayed by a ponytailed Bridges—with a serious God complex.
+Martin (Game of Thrones, Nightfliers), ‘Sandkings’ depicts a scientist—portrayed by a ponytailed Bridges—with a serious God complex.